AbhigyanSingh97/Mushroom-Edibility-Prediction/README.md

 # Mushroom-Edibility-Prediction

-The Dataset consisted of 23 categorical feature in which it was predicted using the features whether the mushroom is edible or not.Different encoding techniques were used namely Label,One Hot,binary,hashing and LeaveOneOut encodings,along with this different algorithm were used to predict and observed which performed best in each of the encoding techniques.
+Description : Worked with a dataset containing only categorical variables of 23 categorical feature in which it was to be predicted using the features whether the mushroom is edible or not.

+Language: R

+Approach: EDA and feature engineering was done to extract the important features that was used for modelling.
+Accuracy of each algorithm was compared and the best model was selected.

+Algorithm used: Logistic Regression, Decision tree, Random Forest, Xgboost and SVM.

+Encoding Techniques: one hot, Label, Leave one out and binary